Seizure trainings for your school, workplace, and community at no cost.

 No one should face epilepsy alone.
 Whether you’re newly diagnosed or have been living with epilepsy for years, we’re here to support you.

-Adults living with epilepsy come together to meet others, share the triumphs and challenges of living with seizures and connect with those who understand the epilepsy journey.
-For more information, please contact Erik Williams at Ewilliams@efmn.org or 651-262-9345.
+Adults living with epilepsy are invited to come together to meet others, share the triumphs and challenges of living with seizures, and connect with those who understand the epilepsy journey.
+This group gathers in the meeting room at FM Area Foundation.
+If you have questions, please contact Outreach Manager Lisa

 We offer a wide variety of programs and services for youth and adults across our service region.